Radmanded/webex-spaceWidget/README.md

 <br/>

 3. Open `webex-teams.html` in an editor
-  -- add your Webex personal access token and an
+  -- add your Webex personal access token
-  -- add an email address to a webex user that is not yourself -- Save the file
+  -- add an email address to your test webex account (The second webex account I mentioned at the beginning) -- Save the file

 <br/>

-4. Next make changes to onebank.html in your editor
+4. Open `onebank.html` in your editor
-  - Find Line 69, which defines the blue button on the page labeled 'Ask Sandy':
+  - Find Line 69

- `<input type='submit' value='Ask Sandy' name='submit' class='submit' onclick='' />`
+ `<input type='submit' value='Ask Sandy' name='submit' class='submit' oneclick='' />`

 <br/>